Lemon Pepper Chicken with Orzo

 Welcome to another episode of “How can so few ingredients make such a delicious meal?!”
-Skillet meals are a miracle, my friends.
-And this Lemon Pepper Chicken with Orzo is the perfect example.
-They’re a fast, easy, and delicious way to make dinner with so very little to clean up afterward. :)
+One-pot meals are a miracle, my friends, and this Lemon Pepper Chicken with Orzo is the perfect example.
+This dish is packed with flavor thanks to a hefty dose of lemon pepper, chicken broth, juicy chicken thighs, and a pop of feta at the end.
+Plus, it’s fast, easy, and barely anything to clean up afterward. :)

 What’s in Lemon Pepper Chicken with Orzo

-For this skillet meal I combined chicken thighs seasoned with lemon pepper, orzo cooked in chicken broth, and a healthy dose of parsley and feta.
+For this skillet meal, I liberally seasoned some bone-in, skin-on chicken thighs with lemon pepper, then combined it with some orzo, chicken broth, and parsley.
+Everything gets cooked together in one pot so that orzo soaks up all the flavor from both the chicken thighs and the broth, and not a drop of flavor is lost.
 It’s so simple, yet so good.
-Add a quick little side salad with fresh greens and you’ve got a five star dinner (and very few dishes to clean).
+Add a quick little side salad with fresh greens and you’ve got a five-star dinner (and very few dishes to clean).
 Victory!

 Can I Use Boneless Chicken?

-I used bone-in, skin-on chicken thighs for this recipe, but you can use boneless thighs or breasts.
-The only difference being that it will cook a little faster.
-Also be aware that chicken breasts do tend to dry out faster than chicken thighs.
+I used bone-in, skin-on chicken thighs for this recipe, but you can use boneless thighs or breasts if you prefer.
+The chicken will cook a little faster if you use boneless and you might miss out on a little bit of the flavor that comes with bone-in chicken.
+Also, be aware that chicken breasts do tend to dry out faster than chicken thighs, so the end product won’t be quite as juicy.

 Getting one pot pasta meals to cook just right can take a little practice, but here are a few tips to make sure your pasta cooks evenly and all the way through without leaving too much liquid behind: